 I went a bit soup-crazy last week and made up huge batches of soups that are now overtaking my freezer and fridge.

 One of the soups I made was this spiced vegetable & lentil soup which is the result of some root vegetables which needed to be used up and red lentils I already had stocked in my kitchen.

 I think the only thing I bought was the sweet potatoes, everything else I already had in my freezer, cupboard or garden and yet it’s made enough for at least 8 meals!

-Does anyone else cheat and use frozen chopped garlic, chilies and onions?
+Does anyone else lazy and uses frozen chopped garlic, chilies and onions?
 I like to get my goggles on (seriously) and dice a bag full of onions and put them in the freezer ready to use for when I need them.

 I do the same with the garlic and chilies, without the goggles though…

 Anyway, onto the soup.
 Not only is this vegetable & lentil soup frugal, it’s also super flavourful, spicy and completely delicious.
 Very healthy too!

 And the spices and coriander give a strong, warming flavour.
 Just what you want in a soup.